The Story of Water

-Chatham Waterfront, the focus of a multi-million-pound regeneration programme is being revitalised with new homes to provide waterfront living.
-Apartments will sit next to the River Medway with views across Chatham, Rochester and Strood.
+Chatham Waterfront, is the focus of a multi-million-pound regeneration programme to revitalise the area with new homes to provide waterfront living.
+Apartments sit next to the River Medway with views across Chatham, Rochester and Strood.

-Chatham Pumping Station was built in the 1960s, in a prominent location and visually stands out due to its red brick façade.
-The commission will enhance the building and the newly developed public plaza in front of it, making the Pumping Station a centrepiece of the revitalised waterfront.
+Chatham Pumping Station was built in the 1960s, in a prominent location on Chatham waterfront and visually stands out due to its red brick façade.
+The commission was created to enhance the building, the newly developed public plaza in front of it, and make the Pumping Station a centrepiece within the regeneration programme.

 Nicole Mollett is a socially engaged public artist who has delivered multiple projects across Kent, including Project Managing the ‘Draw Hope’ pavilion which took place in Chatham Riverside Park.